- The S&P/ASX 200 ESG Index is designed to align investment objectives with environmental, social, and governance (ESG) values.

 - It can serve as a benchmark as well as the basis for index-linked investment products.
 Historically, the index’s broad market exposure and industry diversification has resulted in a return profile similar to that of the S&P/ASX 200.

-- The index uses the S&P DJI ESG Scores (see page 4) and other ESG data to select companies, targeting 75% of the market capitalization of each GICS® industry group within the S&P/ASX 200.
+- The index uses the new S&P DJI ESG Scores (see page 4) and other ESG data to select companies, targeting 75% of the market capitalization of each GICS® industry group within the S&P/ASX 200.

-- The S&P/ASX 200 ESG Index excludes thermal coal, tobacco, controversial weapons, and companies with low UN Global Compact (UNGC) scores.
+- The S&P/ASX 200 ESG Index excludes tobacco, controversial weapons, and companies with low UN Global Compact (UNGC) scores.
 In addition, those with S&P DJI ESG Scores in the bottom 25% of companies globally within their GICS industry groups are excluded.

 - Our methodology results in an improved composite ESG score compared with the S&P/ASX 200.

 Demand has increased for indices that are aligned with individual investment objectives and personal or institutional values.
 The S&P/ASX 200 ESG Index was designed with both of these needs in mind.

 The S&P/ASX 200 ESG Index is broad and constructed to play a central role in an investment strategy, unlike many ESG indices that have preceded it, which were thematic or narrow in their focus.
 By targeting 75% of the S&P/ASX 200’s market capitalization, industry by industry, the S&P/ASX 200 ESG Index has historically offered industry diversification and a return profile in line with Australia’s leading benchmark.